KrisCheng/Deep4Cli/outline.md

 6. [NINO SST INDICES (NINO 1+2, 3, 3.4, 4; ONI AND TNI)](https://climatedataguide.ucar.edu/climate-data/nino-sst-indices-nino-12-3-34-4-oni-and-tni) ( different SST anomalies for different regions)

-	* *"The Niño 3.4 index and the Oceanic Niño Index (ONI) are the most commonly used indices to define El Niño and La Niña events."*
+	* *"Usually the anomalies are computed relative to a base period of 30 years.
+The Niño 3.4 index and the Oceanic Niño Index (ONI) are the most commonly used indices to define El Niño and La Niña events.
+Other indices are used to help characterize the unique nature of each event."*

 7. [enso-forecast](https://github.com/lohancock/enso-forecast) ( GitHub, based on R ) (todo)

-8. [How to Make Baseline Predictions for Time Series Forecasting with Python](https://machinelearningmastery.com/persistence-time-series-forecasting-with-python/)  (current as the prediction of the next several steps)
+8. [How to Make Baseline Predictions for Time Series Forecasting with Python](https://machinelearningmastery.com/persistence-time-series-forecasting-with-python/) ( using current stage as the prediction of the next several steps )

 #### 4.2	Grid Spatiotemporal SST Region Prediction